YottaDB/YDBDoc/ProgGuide/devcycle.rst

 |                                                      |                                               | compile and execute                               |
 +------------------------------------------------------+-----------------------------------------------+---------------------------------------------------+

-The table is presented as an overview of the YottaDB/GT.M routine generation process, and as a comparison of the available methods.
+The table is presented as an overview of the YottaDB routine generation process, and as a comparison of the available methods.
 More complete information on each of the steps can be found in the following parts of this manual set.

-* Debugging routines: Chapter 4: “Operating and Debugging in Direct Mode”.
+* Debugging routines: `Chapter 4: “Operating and Debugging in Direct Mode” <https://docs.yottadb.com/ProgrammersGuide/opdebug.html>`_.
-* Defining environment variables: “Defining Environment Variables”.
+* Defining environment variables: `“Defining Environment Variables” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#defining-environment-variables>`_.
-* Defining/creating Global Directories: “Preparing the Database” and the Administration and Operations Guide, "Global Directory Editor" and "MUPIP" chapters.
+* Defining/creating Global Directories:`“Preparing the Database” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#preparing-the-database>`_ and the Administration and Operations Guide, `"Global Directory Editor" <https://docs.yottadb.com/AdminOpsGuide/gde.html>`_ and `"MUPIP" <https://docs.yottadb.com/AdminOpsGuide/dbmgmt.html>`_ chapters.
-* Creating/editing routines: “Creating and Editing a Source Program”.
+* Creating/editing routines: `“Creating and Editing a Source Program” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#creating-and-editing-a-source-program>`_.
-* Compiling routines: “Compiling a Source Program”.
+* Compiling routines: `“Compiling a Source Program” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#compiling-a-source-program>`_.
-* Executing routines: “Executing a Source Program”.
+* Executing routines: `“Executing a Source Program” <https://docs.yottadb.com/ProgrammersGuide/devcycle.html#executing-a-source-program>`_.

 ---------------------------------
 Defining Environment Variables
 ---------------------------------

-YottaDB/GT.M requires the definition of certain environment variables as part of setting up the environment.
+YottaDB requires the definition of certain environment variables as part of setting up the environment.
 These environment variables are used for the following purposes:

-* To locate the files that YottaDB/FIS provides as part of YottaDB/GT.M
+* To locate the files that YottaDB provides
-* To hold some user-controlled information which YottaDB/GT.M uses for run-time operation
+* To hold some user-controlled information which YottaDB uses for run-time operation

-YottaDB/GT.M limits environment variables to 8192 bytes, but items they specify such as a path may have a lower limit.
+YottaDB limits environment variables to 8192 bytes, but items they specify such as a path may have a lower limit.

 The procedure below describes how to define an environment variable.
 Use this procedure to define an environment variable either at the shell prompt or in your shell startup file.
 If you define the variable at the shell prompt, it will be effective only until you logout.
 If you define it in your .profile file (.cshrc, if using a C shell variant), it will be in effect whenever you log in.
 Your system manager may have already defined some of these variables.

 .. note::
-   Each environment variable required by YottaDB/GT.M is described and illustrated in individual sections following the procedure.
+   Each environment variable required by YottaDB is described and illustrated in individual sections following the procedure.
 Only gtm_dist, and in some cases gtmgbldir, gtm_principal and gtmroutines, are required by users who do not perform programming activities.

 To define an environment variable type the following commands: